-By Ben from TX
+By Meagan from NC

 We recently adopted an approximately 2 year old neutered male miniature Australian Shepherd.
 I am about at my wit's end with him!
 After coming home to find chewed things and poo a couple of times, we decided to let him out into our fenced back yard while we were away from the house.